allenai/amti/readme.md

       -h, --help     Show this message and exit.

     Commands:
+      associate-qual            Associate workers with a qualification.
+      block-workers             Block workers by WorkerId.
       create-batch              Create a batch of HITs using DEFINITION_DIR and... create-qualificationtype  Create a Qualification Type using...
-      delete-batch              Delete the batch of HITs defined in BATCH_DIR. expire-batch              Expire all the HITs defined in BATCH_DIR. extract                   Extract data from a batch to various formats. review-batch              Review the batch of HITs defined in BATCH_DIR. save-batch                Save results from the batch of HITs defined in... status-batch              View the status of the batch of HITs defined in...
+      delete-batch              Delete the batch of HITs defined in BATCH_DIR. disassociate-qual         Disassociate workers with a qualification.
+      expire-batch              Expire all the HITs defined in BATCH_DIR. extract                   Extract data from a batch to various formats. notify-workers            Send notification message to workers.
+      review-batch              Review the batch of HITs defined in BATCH_DIR. save-batch                Save results from the batch of HITs defined in... status-batch              View the status of the batch of HITs defined in... unblock-workers           Unblock workers by WorkerId.

 The CLI is self-documenting and hierarchical, so you should be able to find anything you might need by starting from the top and using the `-h`